zenml-io/zenml/docs/book/collaborate/profiles.md

 #### Local SQLite Profile

-The simplest form of SQL based Profile uses a SQLite file located in [the global configuration directory](../developer-guide/repo-and-config.md):
+The simplest form of SQL-based Profile uses a SQLite file located in [the global configuration directory](../developer-guide/repo-and-config.md):

 ```